Introduction to Aloo Tikki Chaat

-Iโve tried this recipe with both raw turbinado and plain white sugar.
-Both work incredibly well in this dish.
+Tamarind chutney is a must to serve with aloo tikki chaat.
+Iโve tried this recipe with both raw turbinado and plain white sugar; both work incredibly well.
 Also, the star of the show here, besides the tamarind of course, are the roasted cumin seeds.
 This is definitely not a step you should skip because it makes such a noticeable difference in this chutney.
-Iโve tried it with plain old cumin powder and itโs just not as good in my opinion!
-Dry roasting the cumin seeds and then freshly grinding them gives such a unique and distinct flavor here.

 - Raw sugar